hashkat/hashkat/docs/tutorial01.md

 <img src='../img/tutorial01/degree_distributions_month_002.svg'>
 </center>

-As expected, most agents have an in-degree of 10, an out-degree of 10, and a cumulative degree of 20.
+As expected, most agents have an in-degree of about 10, an out-degree of about 10, and a cumulative degree of about 20.

 Note that you can save your plots by typing in the command: